jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

 Part 5 --- Testing
 ==================

-You may have already verified the correctness of your ``DfsMazeSolver`` with the ``DfsMazeSolverTest`` class, but if not, you really should.
-For good measure, re-run all the tests provided to you.
+You may have already verified the correctness of your ``DfsMazeSolver`` with the ``DfsMazeSolverTest`` class.
+If not, do it!

+If you have, for good measure, re-run all the tests provided to you.
 If they all pass, you should be pretty confident that you have everything working correctly.

 There is no test provided for the ``Asn2`` class, but that's nothing to worry about.
 You can get a sense that it is working correctly by